 From posters and photographs to film and sound recordings, the National Archives has a remarkable collection of jazz-related records that trace its influence throughout American history.
-Drawing from these records, the National Archives Museum and the Foundation for the National Archives are proud to present a programming series about the history of jazz.
-From April (National Jazz Appreciation Month) to August 2014, there will be free public programming, concerts, film screenings, special events, and family activities at the National Archives in Washington, DC, exploring one of America’s greatest cultural exports.
-See upcoming events on our calendar.
+Drawing from these records, the National Archives Museum and the National Archives Foundation were proud to present a programming series about the history of jazz.
+From April (National Jazz Appreciation Month) to August 2014, there was free public programming, concerts, film screenings, special events, and family activities at the National Archives in Washington, DC, exploring one of America’s greatest cultural exports.

 Jazz Diplomacy: Sending America’s Music to the World

 On April 28, 2014, John Edward Hasse—author, curator, biographer of Duke Ellington, and founder of the Smithsonian Jazz Masterworks Orchestra—led a discussion on efforts by the United States Information Agency, the Voice of America, and the U.S. Department of State to use Jazz as a diplomatic tool during the Cold War, incorporating photographic, motion picture, and sound recordings from the National Archives.
 Panelists included: Ambassador David Killion, former U.S. Permanent Representative to UNESCO; David Ensor, Director of Voice of America; and Dr. Penny M. Von Eschen, author of Satchmo Blows Up the World: Jazz Ambassadors Play the Cold War.

 Jazz in the USA: On the 60th Anniversary of the Newport Jazz Festival